 TCL expects that students will participate in all scheduled instructional classes and laboratory periods, regardless of the mode of delivery.
 This applies to online/web based, blended/mixed mode and live broadcast classes.
 Students are expected to be in class on time and to attend a minimum of 90% of the total class hours or laboratory periods for each course to be eligible to receive a passing grade.
 Students are responsible for making up the work missed during any absence.
-If it becomes necessary to add, drop, or withdraw from a course(s) or the College, it is the student's responsibility to complete the College's approved withdrawal process as specified.
-If a student exceeds the 10% limit on absences, the instructor may: (1) withdraw the student from the class with a grade of "WP" if the student had been making satisfactory progress; (2) withdraw the student from the class with a grade of "WF" if the student had been making unsatisfactory progress; or (3) examine the extenuating circumstances and allow the student to continue in the class and make up the work.
+If it becomes necessary to add, drop, or withdraw from a course(s) or the College, it is the student's responsibility to email the instructor with the course information to begin the College's approved withdrawal process as specified.
+If a student exceeds the 10% limit on absences, the instructor may: (1) withdraw the student from the class with a grade of "WP" if the student had been making satisfactory progress; (2) withdraw the student from the class with a grade of "WF" if the student had been making unsatisfactory progress; or (3) withdraw the student from the class with a grade of "W" if the last day to withdraw with a "W" has not occurred; (4) examine the extenuating circumstances and allow the student to continue in the class and make up the work.
+For students who fail to email the instructor and have never attended a class, the instructor will assign a "Never Attend" code in the student information system no later than ten calendar days after the first day of class.
+The student is financially responsible for tuition and fees resulting from the administrative withdrawl.